Parsa33033/ADM-HW5/README.md

 ## Files to set in the directory of the project

-### to be able to use the main.ipynb file, the three datasets have to be placed in the same directory:
+### To be able to use the main.ipynb file, the three datasets have to be placed in the same directory:

 1. sx-stackoverflow-a2q.txt
 2. sx-stackoverflow-c2q.txt